 Vygotsky: Private Speech as a Thinking Tool

-In other words, when a Year 11 student is whispering their way through a complex maths problem, they're not misbehaving.
-They're using language to organise their cognition.
-Banning this actually impedes learning.
+In other words, when a Year 11 learner is whispering their way through a complex maths problem, they are not automatically off-task.
+They are using language to organise cognition.
+Blocking this private speech can remove a useful route into self-regulation and inner speech.

 The practical implication: When you assess learning, don't penalise thinking out loud.
 In fact, listen to it.
 How a learner talks themselves through a task reveals their reasoning, their misconceptions, and the gaps in their scaffolding far more clearly than silent, written work ever will.